 WebMD: How did the bees likely get into the woman’s eyes?

 Samimi: Presumably they had entered the tear drainage system through the holes in the eyelid — called the punctum.
 This is the hole that lets the tears enter the drainage system and ultimately end up in the nose.
-It sounds odd that they could get in there, but these were tiny bees and she may have had a larger than normal punctum.
+It sounds odd that they could get in there, but these were tiny bees and the woman may have had a larger than normal punctum.

 Fromer: The punctum is [typically] very tiny.
 It's amazing the bees even got in there.